 My wife and I accomplished something that we didn’t think was possible.
 Despite many setbacks, we did it!
 I hope that this series of blog posts will motivate you, as a highly sensitive person, to take on something that’s truly important to you.
 Again, I want to emphasize that being highly sensitive isn’t a reason for not going after what you want!

 Well that’s enough about me!
 What topics would you like me to write about?
 I’m interested in any thoughts or comments that you have.
 I don’t want this to be a one-sided conversation.
 Please tell others about my blog, so that we can expand our HSP community and support each other!

-Blog Post 2 is about the difficult time that I had with my mother’s death.
+The next post, (2) A Very Difficult Time, is about the difficult time that I had with my mother’s death.